Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Experimental setup

-Benchmarks in our set are also classified based on their size (large-, middle- and small-scale and parameterized ones) and on the higher- or lower-level language they are written in \cite{qbench}. \textbf{Note that a parameterized (scalable) version} of the circuits allows to create new circuits of a desired size, which will be very meaningful for future quantum systems \cite{tomesh2022supermarq}.
+Benchmarks in our set are also classified based on their size (large-, middle- and small-scale and parameterized ones) and on the higher- or lower-level language they are written in \cite{qbench}. \textbf{Note that a parameterized (scalable) version} of the circuits allows the creation of new circuits of a desired size, which will be very meaningful for future quantum systems \cite{tomesh2022supermarq}.
 Furthermore, \textbf{different translators} from one quantum language to another, \textbf{interaction graphs} and \textbf{interaction graph-based profiling} are also part of this benchmarks suite.

-For our experiments, we selected a subset of 300 benchmarks from QBench covering different types (previously described and on Fig. \ref{fig:barchartfidelity}) and qubit number ranges (2-1281 qubits for clustering, 3-54 qubits for mapping experiments).
+For our experiments, we selected a subset of 300 benchmarks from QBench covering different types (previously described in this section) and qubit number ranges (2-1281 qubits for clustering, 3-54 qubits for mapping experiments).

-Note that this benchmark set is to become open source not only for other researchers to use it for future development of quantum systems, but also for others to participate in its future extensions.
+Note that this benchmark set is to become open source not only for other researchers to use it for the future development of quantum systems, but also for others to participate in its future extensions.
 There will always be new benchmarks that can be added or quantum languages to translate the current benchmarks to, as we are in the era where we witness a continuous development of new quantum algorithms, compilers, simulators, and programming languages.